 Tips for hormonal balance

 That was a lot of information!
 It might seem difficult to keep all your hormones balanced and in check, especially after reading all of this.
 An important thing to remember is that all your hormones work together to increase or decrease appetite, manage fat storage, energy, and metabolism.
-If your struggling with weight loss then it's most likely because your system of hormones are not working properly.
+If you struggle with weight loss then it's most likely because your system of hormones is not working properly.

 Here are a few simple tips on how to make sure your hormones are in check: